 "Having the base of DBT in place before starting the PE was really incredibly helpful.
 I think either one by themselves would've been good, but [DBT alone] would've really left a lot of things unaddressed, like my PTSD and a lot of issues surrounding that."

 Dr. Melanie Harned began developing the DBT PE protocol in 2005 and received a grant from NIMH in 2009 to formally develop and test the treatment in an open trial and a pilot randomized controlled trial.
 In 2015, she was awarded a second grant from NIMH to evaluate the effectiveness of the treatment in public mental health settings.
 In 2015, Dr. Harned also received the Research Award from the International Society for the Improvement and Teaching of DBT for her research on DBT PE.
 In 2018, Dr. Harned was awarded a third grant from NIMH to prepare to conduct a large-scale hybrid effectiveness-implementation trial of DBT with the DBT PE protocol in routine practice settings.
-Dr. Harned is currently a Psychologist and Coordinator ofthe DBT Program at the VA Puget Sound Health Care System and a Senior Research Scientist in the Department of Psychology at the University of Washington.
-Dr. Harned has previously worked as the Research Director of Dr. Marsha Linehan's Behavioral Research and Therapy Clinics at the University of Washington (2006-2018), Director of Research and Development for Behavioral Tech, LLC (2014-2017), and Director of Behavioral Tech Research, Inc. (2013-2016).
+Dr. Harned is currently a Psychologist and Coordinator of the DBT Program at the VA Puget Sound Health Care System, Seattle Division as well as an Associate Professor in the Department of Psychiatry and Behavioral Sciences and Adjunct Associate Professor in the Department of Psychology at the University of Washington.
+Dr. Harned has previously worked as the Director of Research for Dr. Marsha Linehan's Behavioral Research and Therapy Clinics at the University of Washington (2006-2018), Director of Research and Development for Behavioral Tech, LLC (2014-2017), and Director of Behavioral Tech Research, Inc. (2013-2016).
 She has published extensively on topics related to DBT and DBT PE and regularly provides training and consultation in these treatments in the U.S. and internationally.
 Dr. Harned is a licensed psychologist in the state of Washington, a certified DBT therapist, PE therapist, and PE supervisor, and is board certified in Cognitive and Behavioral Psychology by the American Board of Professional Psychology.
 Click here for Dr. Harned's curriculum vitae.